Richa-Jain108/netflix-content-strategy-analysis/README.md

 ## 📌 Business Problem

+### About NETFLIX

-Netflix is one of the world's leading streaming platforms, serving over 220 million subscribers globally.
+Netflix is one of the most popular media and video streaming platforms.
+They have over 10000 movies or tv shows available on their platform, as of mid-2021, they have over 222M Subscribers globally.

 To sustain growth and maximize content ROI, Netflix must continuously answer critical strategic questions: